solo-io/gloo-docs/gloo/docs/dev/writing-upstream-plugins.md

 This tutorial will show how we can add an *Upstream Plugin* to Gloo to extend Gloo with service discovery data.

-Rather than provide a trivial example, we'll use VM instance groups on Google Compute Engine as our Upstream type, and the corresponding VM instances as its endpoints.
+Rather than provide a trivial example, we'll use VM instances on Google Compute Engine as our Upstream.
+A single endpoint will represent a single VM instance, and an Upstream will group them by their VM Labels.

 Note that *any* backend store of service addresses can be plugged into Gloo in this way.

 It will be the job of our plugin to connect to the external source of truth (in this case, the Google Compute Engine API) and convert it to configuration which Gloo can then supply to Envoy for routing.

+To see the completed code for this tutorial:

+* [gce.proto](../gce.proto): API definitions for our plugin.
+* [plugins.proto](../plugins.proto): The Gloo Core API with our plugin API added to it.
+* [plugin.go](../plugin.go): The actual code for the plugin.
+* [registry.go](../registry.go): The Gloo Plugin Registry with our plugin added to it.

 ## Environment Setup